sindresorhus/sindresorhus.github.com/source/pages/apps/faq.md

 If you have tried all of this, [contact me](/feedback).

-### How can I send you debug info for one of your Mac apps? {#mac-debug-info}
+### How can I send you debug info for one of your apps? {#debug-info}

-Make sure the app is not running (you can force-quit it from the Activity Monitor app) and then press <kbd>Shift</kbd>+<kbd>Control</kbd>+<kbd>Option</kbd> while launching the app.
+macOS: Make sure the app is not running (you can force-quit it from the Activity Monitor app) and then press <kbd>Shift</kbd>+<kbd>Control</kbd>+<kbd>Option</kbd> while launching the app.

+iOS: In the app, tap the “Share App” button (usually found in settings), triple tap on the QR code, and then tap “Send Debug Info to Developer”.

 ### How can I delete all settings and data to start over in one of your apps? {#reset-app}

+macOS: Make sure the app is not running (you can force-quit it from the Activity Monitor app) and then press <kbd>Shift</kbd>+<kbd>Control</kbd>+<kbd>Option</kbd>+<kbd>Command</kbd> while launching the app.

 iOS: Open the Settings app, go to “General › iPhone/iPad Storage”, tap the app in the list, tap “Delete App”, then go to the App Store and install the app again.

-macOS: Make sure the app is not running (you can force-quit it from the Activity Monitor app) and then press <kbd>Shift</kbd>+<kbd>Control</kbd>+<kbd>Option</kbd>+<kbd>Command</kbd> while launching the app.

 ### How can I reset all permissions for your Mac app? {#mac-reset-permissions}